Euro zone meets on Friday to try to seal Cyprus deal

 Officials told Reuters late on Tuesday that Cyprus may require a smaller bailout than that because it could raise money from a levy on deposits and other taxes.

-In his letter, Dijsselbloem said a programme for Cyprus must lead to a sustainable public debt level, allow it to repay its loans and revive the economy.
+In his letter, Dijsselbloem said a program for Cyprus must lead to a sustainable public debt level, allow it to repay its loans and revive the economy.

 The troika - the European Commission, the European Central Bank and the International Monetary Fund - have told euro zone finance ministers enough progress had been made in Nicosia to hold the Eurogroup meeting in Brussels, officials said.